kintone-labs/cli-kintone/README.md

         cli-kintone [OPTIONS]

     Application Options:
+            --import  Import data from stdin.
+If "-f" is also specified, data is imported from the file instead --export  Export kintone data to stdout
         -d=           Domain name (specify the FQDN)
         -a=           App ID (default: 0)
         -u=           User's log in name